DevExpress/devextreme-documentation/api-reference/10 UI Widgets/Markup Components/dxItem/dxItem.md

 ---
 ---
 ##### shortDescription
-Specifies markup for a widget item.
+Specifies markup for a UI component item.

 ---
-The **dxItem** component defines custom markup for items in layout and collection widgets. **dxItem** has different options depending on the widget where it is used.
-For a full list of them, see the **items** option description in a specific widget's API Reference.
+The **dxItem** component defines custom markup for items in layout and collection UI components. **dxItem** has different options depending on the UI component where it is used.
+For a full list of them, see the **items** option description in a specific UI component's API Reference.

 ---
 #####jQuery